I’ve read the papers, but what taxes may go up?

 Call +44 (0)330 024 3200 and discover how we can help you.

-The voting is over so it is now time to address the big question that we have been asked almost daily over the last five weeks.
+As the voting closed, Jonathan Franks addressed the big question that we have been asked almost daily over the last few weeks.
 What taxes might go up?

 The exit polls are in and the Labour Party are set to win their biggest gain in seats since 1945 with a huge majority of 170.
 Labour have said they won’t raise the main taxes (income tax, corporation tax, NIC’s and VAT), but government needs more money and fiscal rules will likely mean borrowing is not an option.
 So which taxes could they tinker with?